 8. A leader supports his team more than anything:

-Similarly, a manager needs to support people with talent in similar field of work instead of stealing credit for their work.
-It should be noted that a leader always have a large number of followers and supporters who support the same kind of vision and opinion as the leader.
-A manager on the other hand has a large number of employees, workers and subordinates who work under him who may or may not share the opinions as him.
+Similarly, a manager needs to support people with talent in a similar field of work instead of stealing credit for their work.
+It should be noted that a leader always has a large number of followers and supporters who support the same kind of vision and opinion as to the leader.
+A manager, on the other hand, has a large number of employees, workers, and subordinates who work under him who may or may not share the opinions as him.

 9. A leader seeks opportunities whereas a manager evaluates:

 Many leaders tend to find opportunities to create a statement within the organization for achieving their goals and aspirations while a leader tries to use the given resources so as to avoid any unnecessary conflicts between coworkers and employees so that it will not affect the final result that the company expects from them.

-10. A manager undertakes budgeting whereas a leader empowers:
+10. A manager undertakes to budget whereas a leader empowers:

-A manager needs to act responsibly towards the work that has been assigned to him by his higher authorities.
-It is necessary that every task performed by the team of employees needs to be evaluated and conducted within its own budget.
-Where in which a leader empower all the skills and efforts of his team irrespective of the budget extension.
+A manager needs to act responsibly towards the work that has been assign to him by his higher authorities.
+It is necessary that every task performs by the team of employees needs to evaluate and conduct within its budget.
+Where in which a leader empowers all the skills and efforts of his team irrespective of the budget extension.

-Finally, the bottom line is that there are some positive and negative things in a work behavior of the manager and the leader.
+Finally, the bottom line is that there are some positive and negative things in the work behavior of the manager and the leader.
 But the main thing which matters the most when it comes to a difference between leader and manager is that an employee can evaluate the intentions behind the work behavior of a leader and a manager.
-Therefore, if anyone interested in knowing more about the difference between a leader and a manager, then they can read all the above mentioned details about it.
+Therefore, if anyone interested in knowing more about the difference between a leader and a manager, then they can read all the above-mentioned details about it.